-You can work on this lab on any modern Linux system, but our class server(s) have been specifically set up for it.
-We will describe the details of how to access the lab repo via github classroom in lecture and on the discussion group.
+You can work on this lab on any modern Linux system, but our class server, Moore, has been specifically set up for it.
+This lab will work best on our class server, Moore.
+Although you can set up your own machine with a special build of QEMU by following a guide on Piazza.
+We will describe the details of how to access the lab repo via Github Classroom on Piazza.
 You will use this information to clone the assignment repo using a command like this: